jackellenberger/emojme/README.md

 ## Requirements

 To use emojme you don't need a bot or a workspace admin account.
-In fact, only regular [**user tokens**](https://api.slack.com/docs/token-types#user) work, and getting one isn't _quite_ as easy as getting other types of tokens.
+In fact, ~only regular [**user tokens**](https://api.slack.com/docs/token-types#user) work~ only *cookie* tokens work, in combination with shortlived browser tokens, and getting both isn't _quite_ as easy as getting other types of tokens.
 Limitations are:
-* User tokens can be grabbed from any logged in slack webpage by following [these instructions](#finding-a-slack-token).
+* Cookie tokens can be grabbed from any logged in slack webpage by following [these instructions](#finding-a-slack-token).
+* Auth Cookies are grabbed with even more difficulty, again from logged in slack pages, following [these instructions](#finding-a-slack-cookie).
 * All actions taken through Emojme can be linked back to your user account.
 That might be bad, but no one has yelled at me yet.
-* User tokens are cycled at inditerminate times, and cannot (to my knowledge) be cycled manually. **DO NOT LOSE CONTROL OF YOUR USER TOKEN**.
+* Cookie tokens are cycled at inditerminate times, and cannot (to my knowledge) be cycled manually.
+Ditto for the cookies themselves. **DO NOT LOSE CONTROL OF YOUR COOKIES**.
 Any project that uses emojme should have tokens passed in through environment variables and should not store them in source control.
+  * Update July 2021: If you are have been using an automated system to scrape User Tokens, you are pretty much hosed.
+The cookies now required are [Http Only](https://owasp.org/www-community/HttpOnly) and can't be easily (or at all?) accessed via javascript.

 ## Usage